ivzeng/Simplex-LP-Solver/README.md

 ## input:
 The program can be run with no or one text file as an argument, if no text tile is provided, the program will run with the provided default example.

-To start the program, run the any one of the following commands:
+To run it, try something like the following:

 ```
 Python simplex.py (name of input file)